 But Obama couldn't even be straight about that.
 He said: "For the vast majority of people, their health care is not going to change. ...
 Yes, it's one-sixth of the economy.
 But we're not transforming one-sixth of the economy all in one fell swoop. ...
 The vast majority of people who have health care -- they're going to be able to keep it."

 Precisely wrong.
 He is trying to change it all in one fell swoop.
 In fact, he condemned Republicans at his summit because they were only offering piecemeal changes while his plan is comprehensive.
 Truth be told, universal coverage is not Obama's goal; that's just a smoke screen.
 His goal is to expand government -- massively and permanently.
-That's what he lives for; that's what he lives on.
-It's his oxygen.
+That's what he lives for; that's what he lives on

 And let's not forget his absurd misstatement that "the ideas embodied in this legislation are not left (and) they're not right."
 He said they basically track the recommendations of Democrat Tom Daschle and Republicans Bob Dole and Howard Baker.
 What?